Where to Find Item Number for an eBay Listing

 PayPal will authenticate the transaction and send confirmation of its validity back to your server.

-Note: To activate Instant Payment Notification, you will need to enter the URL at which you would like to receive the notification posts from your profile.
+To activate IPN, you will need to enter the URL at which you would like to receive the notification posts from your profile.